henrikstengaard/bestwb-package/README.md

 ---

 BestWB is a new workbench pack, much like BetterWB.
-It aims to be much like an enhancement, an updated extension to AmigaOS 3.1.4, without all those hardware penalties typically associated with these kind of packs.
-It is indeed a better 3.1.4 than 3.1.4 itself!
+It aims to be much like an enhancement, an updated extension to AmigaOS 3.2 and 3.1.4, without all those hardware penalties typically associated with these kind of packs.
+It is indeed a better 3.2/3.1.4 than 3.2/3.1.4 itself!

 BestWB will suit anyone that wishes a clean AmigaOS experience without the unneeded bloat often associated with these kind of distros.
 It persues speed and usability and does not focus on eye candy.